queelius/autograd-cpp/README.md

 ## Design Philosophy

-FluxCore is designed to be:
+autograd-cpp is designed to be:

 - **Efficient**: Every byte and cycle matters
 - **Portable**: Run on any CPU from the last 20 years